 Yes.
 SMSF investors have made a remarkable contribution to the groundswell in popularity of cryptocurrency in Australia, with the number of Aussies holding crypto almost tripling since January, 2018.

-Independent Reserve has seen the astonishing growth in this sector first hand and provides services to more than 8,000 SMSF customers.
+Independent Reserve has seen the astonishing growth in this sector first hand and provides services to thousands SMSF customers.

 Do-it-yourself superannuation funds have evolved over the past few decades to become the largest fund category in the sector, accounting for more than a third of the total superannuation pool.

 While the stereotype associated with SMSFs is that of wealthy Baby Boomers, statistics from the Australian Tax Office show that people under 40 are the fastest-growing segment.

 Around one in five SMSFs are run by those under 45.

 People who earn less than $60,000 a year now account for more than half (55 per cent) of SMSFs.

 Taxation and reporting

 Independent Reserve has developed appropriate reporting and statement mechanisms, with the assistance of the Australian Tax Office, to integrate seamlessly with the tax and superannuation systems.

 The ATO states that SMSFs must ensure their investments in cryptocurrency are valued in accordance with its valuation guidelines.